 A limited liability company (LLC) is a corporate structure in the United States whereby the company members are not personally liable for the company's debts or liabilities.
 It is a hybrid business entity that combines the characteristics of a corporation with those of a partnership or sole proprietorship.
 An LLC is not a corporation; it is a legal form of a company that provides limited liability to its owners in many jurisdictions.

 Liability & Safety

-The main advantage of an LLC is that it limits the personal liability of its owners, i.e., the owner of the OnlyFans account.
+The main advantage of an LLC is that it limits the personal liability of its owners, i.e., the owner of the OnlyFans account, in both business liability and personal life.
 If your LLC is sued, your personal assets are typically not at risk.
 The LLC is treated as a separate legal entity from you.
 So, if your LLC is sued, the plaintiffs can only go after your company's assets but not your personal ones.

 Another advantage of an LLC is that it offers flexibility in how the company can be structured and operated.
 For example, an LLC can be set up as a partnership, with each owner having an equal say in company decisions.
 Or, the LLC can be set up as a “manager-managed” company, in which a small group of owners makes decisions on behalf of the company.

 An LLC also provides greater flexibility at tax time.
 LLCs can file as a sole proprietorship or as an S Corporation.
 If you are not generating high income through Only Fans, carrying on as a sole proprietorship may make the most sense, but if you are earning big money, an S Corp can save you bundles when taxes come due.